UlaSubkowska/order-product-app/order/README.md

 Swagger UI : http://localhost:8080/swagger-ui/index.html

+## Contract tests

+Application uses `spring-cloud-starter-contract-verifier` to tests contract.
+Tests are generated base on test/java/.../order/controller/ControllerBase.java and contracts keep in test/resources/contracts/Controller directory as a yaml files.
+To run tests locally:
+`./mvnw verify`
+To see tests generated in target/generated-test-sources package is enough:
+`./mvnw package`

 ## Formatter
 Application uses [spotless](https://github.com/diffplug/spotless/tree/main/plugin-maven) to format code.
 During each compilation spotless check that all classes are properly formatted.
 But it also possible to check it manually using command